mojisolawasiah/Effect-of-experimental-drugs-A-B-C-X-and-Y-on-200-patients/README.md

-# Effect-of-experimental-drugs-A-B-C-X-and-Y-on-200-patients
+# Interactive dashboard using MS Excel

-Data preprocessing, data cleaning and data visualization were carried out on MS Excel.
-This project shows the effect of drugs A, B, C, X and Y on 200 patients.
+This shows the effect of drugs A, B, C, X and Y on 200 patients.
 Analysis was carried out to check the drug that might be most accurate in managing patients.
-Parameters tested are BP, Cholesterol and Na-K ratio
+Age, Sex, BP and Cholesterol level and Na-to-K ratio were given to check the efficacy of these drugs.

+## Project Objective:
+To observe the effect of experimental drugs on the blood pressure, cholesterol level and Na-K ratio on 200 patients.
+Parameters taken into account are sex and ages of these patients.
+## Process:
+- Data verified for inconsistent values and anomalies, and sorted them out
+- Made sure data is clean with respect to data type and data format
+- Created pivot tables to exploratory analysis